Closure Expressions #

 incrementByTen() // returns 10

-Logic Explanation: The incrementer function is nested inside makeIncrementer.
+The incrementer function is nested within makeIncrementer.
 It captures runningTotal and amount from the outer scope.
-Even after makeIncrementer finishes execution and returns, the memory space for runningTotal still exists because the incrementByTen closure has captured the storage state of runningTotal, and that state persists along with the closure’s lifecycle.
+Even after makeIncrementer has finished execution and returned, the memory space for runningTotal still exists because the incrementByTen closure has captured the storage state of runningTotal, and that state persists along with the closure’s lifecycle.

-Concept Correspondence: This is almost identical to the Closure Variable Capturing mechanism in C#.
+Concept Mapping: This is almost identical to the Closure Variable Capture mechanism in C#.
 The C# compiler automatically generates a hidden class (Display Class) to hold the captured variables.

 Func<int> MakeIncrementer(int amount) {